199ocero/vilt-table/README.md

 # Vue | Inertia.js | Laravel | TailwindCSS

 This package is an Inertia.js table built with Laravel, Vue, and TailwindCSS.
-The design and code structure are highly inspired by FilamentPHP's table.
+The design and code structure is highly inspired by FilamentPHP's table.

 ## Features